JeongHan-Bae/JeongHan-Bae/README.md

 # 👋 Hi, I’m @JeongHan-Bae

 Welcome to my GitHub profile!
 I'm passionate about video game development, particularly on the backend side.
-I have a solid understanding of the basic features of C, C++, Java, and Python, and I'm currently diving into more advanced topics like data processing.
+I have a solid understanding of the basic features of C/C++, Java, and Python, and I'm currently diving into more advanced topics like data processing.
 I'm excited to collaborate on game or AI projects and contribute to the gaming community.

 ## 👀 Interests